aserper/AudioBookRequest/docs/content/docs/getting-started/running-the-app/docker-compose.md

 docker compose --profile postgresql up -d
 ```

 The PostgreSQL profile includes both the application and database services with proper health checks and networking.
-Database migrations run automatically and are fully compatible with PostgreSQL.
+Database migrations run automatically and are compatible with PostgreSQL.

 ## Environment Configuration